blockchain-lab/ScaleOutDistributedLedger/README.md

 We have a set of TransactionTuples `nextRound`, which is initially empty.

 For at most `candidates.size() - 1` rounds, we do the following:
 - We iterate over the candidates.
-We try to combine each candidate with each element of `currentRound`.
+We try to combine each candidate tuple with each element of `currentRound`.
     - If the combination requires more than or the same number of chains than the best-so-far, then it is eliminated.
     - Otherwise:
         - If it is able to cover the costs, we set it as best-so-far.